 As part of our amazing 100 boobees campaign, we are reaching out to 100 fearless women across Manchester who have been personally affected by breast cancer, one of our first advocates for the campaign is the fantastic Lucy Eardley and this is her story…

 Lucy was a busy 35-year-old mother of two young children under five when she noticed a strange, tingling feeling in one of her breasts and noticed a lump after giving herself a quick check-over in the shower.
 She knew instantly something wasn’t right.

 After Lucy visited the doctors, the worst was confirmed.
-She was diagnosed with aggressive stage three breast cancer.
+She was diagnosed with a grade 3 breast cancer tumour.
 The doctors wasted no time in treating Lucy, using a combination of chemotherapy, radiotherapy and an operation to remove the cancerous tissue.
 After months of treatment, Lucy finally heard the fantastic and comforting news that she was cancer free.
 Lucy now takes a preventative medication called Tamoxifen that helps to prevent breast cancer.

 The harrowing experience inspired Lucy to teach others of the importance of checking your breasts often for any abnormalities including her own mother, aged 63, who had also noticed a lump on her own breast which she had been concerned about for a while.